 AIMday is simply the idea that a new and broad mix of people can provide different perspectives and surprising new avenues to solving problems – and to create favourable conditions for continued cooperation between industry and academia.
 The concept is best described as a structured process for matching challenges from business with relevant and broad academic skills.

-An AIMday consists of several 1-hour workshops where exchange of knowledge on these challenges and problems is carried out.
+An AIMday consists of several one-hour workshops where exchange of knowledge on these challenges and problems is carried out.
 Transparency is the basis for meetings within the AIMday concept.
-All contributions are welcome within the specific theme, but should be phrased in a way that makes it clear what exactly the challenge is – and how academics within different fields can contribute with their expertise.
+All contributions are welcome within the specific theme, but need to be phrased in a way that makes it clear what exactly the challenge is – and how academics within different fields can contribute with their expertise.

 The questions and the names of the organisations that submit them is public information accessible to all.
 Participation in AIMday is about opening up to new knowledge, perspectives, ideas and contacts for all participating parties.
 Discussions are open and frank.